MellTins/Card-Perfume-Challenge/README.md

 ### Useful resources

-- [Example resource 1](https://web.dev/learn/design/responsive-images?hl=pt-br) - This site helped me better understand responsive images and how to make sure they don't leak through the card.
+- (https://web.dev/learn/design/responsive-images?hl=pt-br) - This site helped me better understand responsive images and how to make sure they don't leak through the card.
-- [Example resource 2](https://courses.kevinpowell.co/conquering-responsive-layouts) - This just 21 day course taught me a lot of useful things and I definitely recommend it to anyone who is starting to develop responsiveness in their projects.
+- (https://courses.kevinpowell.co/conquering-responsive-layouts) - This just 21 day course taught me a lot of useful things and I definitely recommend it to anyone who is starting to develop responsiveness in their projects.

 ## Author